Your Voice. Our Megaphone.

 Patricia Clem Kobor, MA

-In the Science Government Relations Office Ms. Kobor is current liaison to many of the NIH institutes and offices, including the National Cancer Institute, National Institute on Aging and Office of Behavioral and Social Sciences Research.
-She coordinates APA’s legislative work on the Labor-Health and Human Services-Education appropriations bill and co-chairs two coalitions with staff from the Consortium of Social Science Associations: the Coalition to Promote Research and the Coalition for the Advancement of Health Through Behavioral and Social Sciences Research.
+In the Science Government Relations Office, Ms. Kobor is current liaison to many of the NIH institutes and offices, including the National Cancer Institute, National Institute on Aging, and Office of Behavioral and Social Sciences Research.
+She coordinates APA’s legislative work on the Labor-Health and Human Services-Education appropriations bill, serves on the board of the Coalition for Health Funding, and chairs the Coalition to Promote Research, which educates Congress on peer review and defends research from political attacks.

-Cynthia Malley is the Science Policy Associate for the Science Government Relations Office of the American Psychological Association and is in her second year with the APA.
-As the Science Policy Associate, Cynthia supports the Science Government Relations team with their communication efforts and is involved in meeting planning and administration.
-Cynthia received a Masters of Public Administration with a concentration in Applied Politics from American University School of Public Affairs in May of 2014, and a bachelor’s degree in Psychology from the State University of New York at Geneseo in 2009.
+As the Science Policy Associate, Ms. Whitney supports the Science Government Relations team in its communication efforts and is involved in event planning and coordination both at APA headquarters and on Capitol Hill.
+Cynthia represents Science Government Relations in a number of cross-APA activities and initiatives.
+Ms. Whitney received a Master’s of Public Administration with a concentration in Applied Politics from American University School of Public Affairs in 2014, and a bachelor’s degree in Psychology from the State University of New York at Geneseo in 2009.